Forden: Governance

 A rural district of Forden was created by the Local Government Act 1894 and survived until 1974.
 All significant local government services are now provided by the Powys County Council unitary authority.
 There is also a Forden with Leighton and Trelystan community council, which has a mostly consultative role.

 Until 2022 Forden was the name of the electoral ward, coterminous with the Forden with Leighton and Trelystan community.
 The ward was represented on Powys County Council by one county councillor, who was an Independent since 1995, with the exception of 2004-2008 when a Liberal Democrat candidate was adopted.
 Generally a single candidate stood, with no election necessary.
 Following a boundary review, in 2022 the Forden and Montgomery wards merged to become 'Forden and Montgomery'.
 Green Party candidate, Jeremy Thorp, won the seat at the 2022 Powys Council election.

 For the purposes of the Senedd, Forden is part of the Montgomeryshire constituency and the Mid and West Wales electoral region.

-The parish forms part of the Montgomeryshire parliamentary constituency and in the House of Commons of the UK Parliament.
+The parish forms part of the Montgomeryshire parliamentary constituency in the House of Commons of the UK Parliament.